9-Day Jordan Itinerary With Kids: A Practical Family Road Trip Guide (Petra, Dead Sea, Wadi Rum & Aqaba)

 Avoid rigid tour schedules

-We installed an Airalo eSIM before departure, which connected automatically to a local network upon arrival.
-This meant we had immediate access to Google Maps without relying on airport WiFi or incurring expensive roaming charges.
+Reliable navigation is essential when driving.
+We installed an Airalo eSIM before departure, which connected automatically on arrival and gave us instant access to Google Maps without roaming charges or relying on airport Wi‑Fi.

 Long walking days (Petra can exceed 10–13 miles)